seanox/xml-micro-exchange-js/manual/configuration.md

 `ACME` is enabled by a value in the section `CONNECTION`.
-If a certificate is present and the key `SECURE` is also activated in the section `CONNECTION`, the service also starts a monitor that checks for a new certificate about every 12 hours.
+If a certificate is present and the key `SECURE` is also activated in the section `CONNECTION`, the service also starts a monitor that checks for a new certificate about every 15 minutes.
 If a new certificate was provided, the active HTTPS server is terminated and started with the new certificate.
+Why 15 minutes?
+Not because the certificate is changed so often, but so that there is a timely effect for initiated changes.

-This makes Seanox XMEX ready for automated ACME administration e.g. by certbot.
+With the automatism Seanox XMEX is ready for automated ACME management e.g. by certbot.

 ### CORS